From Clifford Hickey:

 The library valued the works, not the money publishing could generate.

 These days, authors can publish their own books economically using print on demand or ebook technology.
 Still, a publisher who edits, designs, and in other ways takes pride in a work can honor its authors, save them time they could devote to writing, and help make their work visible to readers.

 To determine the suitability of your project to our preferences, please read books of ours.
-For free copies, subscribe to less is more, a more or less biweekly newsletter.
+For free copies, subscribe to our more or less biweekly newsletter.

 Then, if you believe we might be the right place for you, feel encouraged to send a synopsis of no more than about 500 words and a brief author’s bio.